|

 Salmonella are usually transmitted to humans by eating foods contaminated

 with feces.
-Food may become contaminated by the unwashed hands of an
+Food may become contaminated by the hands of an

-infected food handler, who forgot to wash his or her hands with soap after
+infected child care worker who forgot to wash his or her hands with soap after

 using the bathroom or changing a diaper. |